Summer is a Hot Time to Practice Writing Skills

 Parents tend to focus on their children's reading and math skills, overlooking that writing is an education fundamental.
 It's fast becoming the forgotten ‘R’.
 This is unfortunate, as writing is an important part of every facet of education, not just in English class.
 Writing proficiency can have a major impact on other subject areas too.

 Summer vacation provides an excellent opportunity for children to explore their creative writing skills.
-The education experts at Sylvan Learning, the leading provider of tutoring to students of all ages, grades and skill levels, have developed the following tips to help parents encourage their children to write over the summer:
+Sylvan Learning, the leading provider of tutoring at home to students of all ages, grades and skill levels, has developed the following tips to help parents encourage their children to write over the summer:

 Pick an Engaging Topic